krossetti/DDL-DC/entity-resolution-basics.md

 - how to install it

 ## Testing out `dedupe`
+_Start by walking people through the csv_example.py from the `dedupe-examples` repo_

 Let's experiment with using the `dedupe` library to try cleaning up our file.
 To get `dedupe` running, we'll need to install Unidecode, Future, and Dedupe.

 In your terminal (we recommend doing so inside a [virtual environment](https://districtdatalabs.silvrback.com/how-to-develop-quality-python-code)):